owncloud-archive/documentation/admin_manual/configuration/performance_tips.rst

 SSL / Encryption App
 --------------------

-SSL (HTTPS) and file encryption/decryption can be offloaded to a processors AES-NI extensions.
+SSL (HTTPS) and file encryption/decryption can be offloaded to a processor's AES-NI extension.
 This can both speed up these operations while lowering processing overhead.
 This requires a processor with the `AES-NI instruction set <http://wikipedia.org/wiki/AES_instruction_set>`_.